Wells Fargo Cash Back College℠ Card review

 What to watch out for

 - Fees.
-Late and returned payments come with fees as high as $37.00.
+Late and returned payments come with fees as high as $37.
 Balance transfers, cash advances, overdraft protection advances and foreign transactions also come with fees.
 If you think you’ll study abroad or go on a trip to another country, you might want a student credit card that doesn’t charge foreign transaction fees.

 What should I know before I apply?

-To apply for the Cash Back College, you must be at least 18 years old and a college student.
-Always consider your options and your financial situation before you apply for a credit card.
+To apply for the Wells Fargo Cash Back College℠ Card, you must be at least 18 years old and a college student.

 Information you’ll need